-Minibus bombing outside Iraq’s Karbala kills 9, injures 6
+Minibus bombing outside Iraq’s Karbala kills 12, injures 5

-BAGHDAD (AP) — Iraqi security officials said an explosion in a minibus on Friday outside the Shiite holy city of Karbala has killed nine people.
+BAGHDAD (AP) — Iraqi security officials said the death toll in an explosion on a minibus Friday outside the Shiite holy city of Karbala has climbed to 12.

-According to the officials, six passengers were also wounded in the blast, which occurred as the bus was passing through an Iraqi army checkpoint between Karbala and the town of al-Hilla.
+According to the officials, five passengers were also wounded in the blast, which occurred as the bus was passing through an Iraqi army checkpoint between Karbala and the town of al-Hilla.

-The officials said all of the dead were civilians.
+The officials said all of those killed were civilians who died in the explosion and subsequent fire in the bus.
 They spoke on condition of anonymity in line with regulations.

-It was not immediately clear whether a suicide bomber caused the explosion.
 There was no immediate claim of responsibility.

 Iraq declared victory over the Islamic State group in 2017, but the group’s sleeper cells continue to wage an insurgency and carry out sporadic attacks across the country.